gnulnx/anouman/README.md

         pip install anouman

 Step 2: Create an anouman package that will be deployable on an anouman loaded
         server.
+Start by navigating to the directory containing your django project.
+        This is the directory you originall ran django-admin.y --startproject.

-        anouman --django-project={path to your change project} --domainname=www.example.com
+        anouman --django-project={path to your change project} --domainname=example.com

-        What just happened behind the scenes was your project was copied into a directory named www.example.com.
+        What just happened behind the scenes was your project was copied into a directory named example.com.
 Inside this directory is another file which contains a listing of your projects python packages generated from the output of:  pip --freeze

 Step 3: Scp your project to the server